 Element of remuneration Key features Purpose and link to strategy Maximum opportunity Performance measures Malus and clawback Pension Directors are entitled to receive employer contributions to a Provides market equivalent retirement benefits.
 Maximum contribution, currently 10% of base salary.
 N/A N/A Group pension plan.
 In addition, Tim Dyson is entitled to receive a pension benefit under a US 401k plan.
-Annual Annual cash bonus plan. bonus Targets closely aligned with the Group's strategic aims.
-Targets closely aligned with Reinforces and rewards delivery of annual performance and strategic business priorities.
-The maximum bonus opportunity is 100% of salary.
-The Committee chooses measures that help drive and reward the achievement of the The bonus is subject to recovery and withholding provisions which may be applied in the event Targets are reviewed annually by the Committee.
-Not pensionable.
-Delivers value to shareholders and consistent with the delivery of the strategic plan.
-Group's strategy.
+Annual bonus Annual cash bonus plan.
+Targets closely aligned with the Group's strategic aims.
+Reinforces and rewards delivery of annual performance and strategic business priorities. reward the achievement of Group's strategy.
+Metrics ar their relative weightings are measures that help drive and reward the achievement of the The bonus is subject to recovery and withholding provisions which may be applied in the event Targets are reviewed annually by the Committee.
+Delivers value to shareholders and consistent with the delivery Group's strategy.
 Metrics and their relative weightings are reviewed each year. of a material miscalculation of a participant's entitlement, a material misstatement or restatement of the Company's financial results for the year to which the performance period relates, or material personal misconduct that would justify summary dismissal, or result in significant reputational damage to the Company, or have a material adverse effect on the Company's financial position, or reflect a significant failure of the Company's risk management or control.
+Not pensionable. of the strategic plan.
 The Remuneration Committee has the discretion to adjust and to override formulaic outcomes for annual bonus payment due if the Remuneration Committee considers it is not reflective of the underlying performance of the Company, as well as investor experience and the employee reward outcome.